Translucent504/translucent504.github.io/_posts/2020-02-12-sociology.md

         4. Alienation from the community.
     - Alienation devalues and dehumanizes a worker.
     - Extreme divison of labour causes Alienation due to extremely limited role of individual and lack of responsibility or right to make meaningful decisions.

+## Parson:
+  - Structional Functionalist
+  - Continued With **Organic Analogy**.
+Considered society to be like an organism where institutions are organs.
+Some main aspects:
+    - Institutions have a unique function.
+    - All institutions work together without conflicts.
+    - Institutions are interdependent.
+    - Institutions have identifiable boundaries.
+    - The network of institutions together is greater than any institution by itself.
+  - Institutions perform positive functions.
+    - They promote **Value Consensus**.
+This means agreement on the shared values of society.
+Important Values are a belief in work ethic and a belief in meritocracy.
+    - The family is responsible for passing basic norms and values of society.
+    - Education integrates individuals into a wider society.
+This provides indivudals with a sense of belonging.
+    - Other institutions regulate individual behavior like police.
+  - Societies have **Functional Prerequisites** inorder to survive.
+  - 4 Main Functional Prerequisites:
+    1. Adaptation.
+Adapt to the environment and the production of goods and services.
+    2. Goal Attainment.
+Decide what goals society as a whole should aim to achieve.
+    3. Integration.
+Achieve social cohesion.
+    4. Latency.
+Socialise the young into shared values.
+  - Needs of the society must be met before the needs of the indivudals.
+  - Social change is due to social evolution:
+    - Societies evolve from simple to complex.
+    - Complex societies are better because they are able to adapt better to changes in environment.
+    - Complex societies are also more productive since they can exploit a wider range of talents because they are meritocratic.
+    - Initially technological and economic changes result in societies evolving after which societal change is driven by values.